OHiddema/JS_OOP_PubSub/README.md

 Step 1.
-Create the app (HTML, CSS, JS) without using OOP.
+Create the (incomplete) app (HTML, CSS, JS) without using OOP.

+Step 2.
+Use an object literal for the (unordered) list of names.